filecoin-project/service-classes/service-level-indicators/spark-retrieval-success-rate.md

 The Spark Checkers that are members of each committee will go on to make the same [retrieval checks](#retrieval-checks) in the round.
 Each committee member then publishes their results to the Spark API (see [Reporting Measurements to Spark-API](#reporting-measurements-to-spark-api)), which then calculates the honest majority consensus about the result of the Retrieval Task (see [Evaluating Measurements with Spark-Evaluate](#evaluating-measurements-with-spark-evaluate)).

-Only the $k$ tasks that have been assigned to a checker in each round are treated as valid and included in the Spark RSR calculation, all others are ignored.
-This also means Spark checkers only get rewarded for their specified tasks each round.
+Only the $k$ tasks that the reproducible checker task selection algorithm picks in each round are treated as valid and included in the Spark RSR calculation, all others are ignored.

 ## Retrieval Checks